tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 ## Using Design-tokens

-If you would like access to all of our design tokens without using our CSS Reset, just install the Design-tokens package which will deliver Javascript variables of all the tokens:
+If you would like access to all of our design tokens without using our CSS Reset, you can install the Design-tokens package, which will deliver Javascript variables for all of the tokens:

 ```bash npm2yarn
 npm install @pluralsight/design-tokens